tytydraco/yessleep/out/Broken_by_the_night.md

 Then, out of nowhere, last year, on a flight from London, she came back to my life.
 All grown up, majestic, demure, mesmerizing, deep, true.
 Bright like a diamond.
 A star made for me.

 I came back to life too.
 Every note was a melody.
 Every word a poem.
 Every kiss an attack.
-But the best thing that ever happened to me was followed by the worst.
+But as that new old story was starting, just like before, only magnified, the best thing to ever happen to me was followed by the worst.

-Before the sleepless nights took my sirenesang away again, this time for good, the final words she said were… “I love you unconditionally.”
+Before the sleepless nights took my sirenesang away again, this time for good, her final words were… “I love you unconditionally.”

-I will never forget.
+I’ll never forget.
 My first light.
 My last light.

-On another earth, one where I didn’t take the orange pill, we’re still in drømland, two of us, [liebesträum](https://youtu.be/FZ651tNXp0Y).
+On another earth, one where I didn’t take the orange pill, we’re still in drømland, together, [liebesträum](https://youtu.be/FZ651tNXp0Y).

 But here, in this parallel universe, the upside-down — all is gone.
-Even the ghost.
+Even the ghost and me.

-Coming up on the anniversary of the first night that started all the sleepless ones to follow, I keep thinking back to this time last year… healthy and strong, chemical-free, soundly sover, my world in motion, a new moon rising, criss-crossing shimmering sjø-waves, embarking on what I thought was becoming — like a lightening streik — the brightest chapter of my life.
+Coming up on the anniversary of the first night that started all the sleepless ones to follow, I keep thinking back to this time last year… healthy and strong, chemical-free, soundly sover, my world in motion, a new moon rising, criss-crossing shimmering sea-waves, embarking on what I thought was becoming — like a lightening strike — the brightest chapter of my life.
 I’d always heard, “From the brightest day, comes the darkest night.”

 Now I know.